ArthurRAmaral/soldat-rank/README.md

  - npm install
  - composer install

-Rename the .env.example file to .env and make the propper configurations and create a database to run the migrations, then run the following commands:
+Rename the .env.example file to .env and make the propper configurations.
+Still in .env file, set the SUPERUSER_PASS with a strong password.

  - php artisan key:generate
  - php artisan migrate